raspberrypilearning/secure-messages/en/step_4.md

 --- task ---

-Finally, you want to print the letter at the new position.
+Finally, print the letter at the new position.

 For example, adding the key to the letter 'e' gives 7, and the letter at position 7 of the alphabet is 'h'.